ciminibb/networks-project-2/README.md

 attribute.
 In response, we had to modify our post method and write a helper: broadcastMessageInGroup.
 Essentially, it leveraged a list of clientWriters to send the output through appropriate streams.
 All these solutions and more were necessary to make part 2 work!

+The last challenge I'd like to talk about came from a slight misinterpretation of the project.
+After we'd implemented part 2, part 1 was no longer available!
+That is, users could only post in private groups.
+We had to implement part 1... again.
+Our solution for this was quite clever.
+We included the public message board as a "hidden" group.
+It's hardcoded into the groups map, but never shown to users.
+Rather, they automatically join it upon connection with the server.
+Therefore, by default, any user can send a public message.
+Since it's a group, though, users who don't wish to see public messages may still leave it.
+We ended up with a better implementation on account of the misinterpretation, I believe.